Strategic Planning

 Faculty Renewal

-The faculty renewal policy yielded significant results in the last four-year period, with the addition of five Young Permanent Faculty Members (JDPs), strengthening key research areas.
-This process is guided by criteria on academic productivity and program engagement and will be improved in the 2025 revision of the Program’s regulations.
+The faculty renewal policy achieved significant results over the last quadrennium with the inclusion of five Young Permanent Professors (JDPs), reinforcing strategic research lines.
+This continuous process is governed by academic production metrics and program involvement, and will be further refined during the regimental review scheduled for 2025.

 Summary of Expectations and Monitoring

-The goals for the 2025–2028 strategic plan are organized by strategic axis and specified through annual indicators.
-Monitoring will be systematic, with regular updates to Sucupira and process documentation in SEI.
-The proposed actions aim to ensure sustainable growth, quality training, social and scientific impact, and increased national and international visibility for the Program.
+The 2025–2028 strategic planning milestones are distributed by core dimensions and detailed through annual performance indicators.
+Monitoring will be systematic, with routine data updates in Sucupira and formal process tracking via SEI.
+The proposed actions aim to guarantee sustainable growth, high-quality professional training, substantial social and scientific impact, and heightened program prominence at national and international levels.